jose-blockchain/chaincraft/SPECS.md

   peers sampled), `k < 1`, or thresholds `< 1`.

 Invalid blockchain assemblies raise `chaincraft.ConfigError`; invalid component parameters raise `ValueError` or `chaincraft.consensus.ConsensusError`.

+**Allowed but experimental / unstable → non-fatal warning.** Combinations that *run* but carry weaker guarantees or pair a feature with a ledger that cannot fully use it emit a warning and proceed, so you stay in control:

+- `eip1559` on the `utxo` ledger (burn accounting validated for `balance` only).
+- Replace-by-fee enabled on a `utxo` ledger (no sender/nonce to match — inert).
+- `eip1559` with `coinbase_reward=0` (miners paid by tips only; may be unincentivized).
+- `avalanche` with `alpha <= 0.5` (quorum not a strict majority).
+- `tendermint` with fewer than 4 validators (tolerates 0 Byzantine faults).

-Prefer surfacing these at startup rather than failing obscurely mid-run.
+These raise `chaincraft.ExperimentalConfigWarning` or `chaincraft.consensus.UnstableConsensusWarning` via the standard `warnings` module.
+Silence them per combination with `warnings.filterwarnings(...)`, or promote them to errors in strict environments with `warnings.simplefilter( "error", ...)`.
+Prefer surfacing all of this at startup rather than failing obscurely mid-run.

 ## Consensus Engines (0.6.0)